Rodgrad/Library-API-demo/README.md

 # Library-API-demo
 Demo API providing information about books.

-This is a demo API to search book data like the number of pages isbn code or author etc.
+This is a demo API to search book data like the number of pages isbn code or author etc, it can be served as monolith or RESTful.

 ***********************************************************************************************************************
 !NOTE